Last Updated on October 26, 2023 by Sorin Petroj

 Why is it important to play matches with better players?

 7. Make videos of your matches and training

 Second, there is no order to follow.
-It is important to use every item and advice in both training and tournaments.
+It is essential to use every item and advice in training and tournaments.
 In the end, the overall result will be positive.